-5 Dimensions of Trust in Sales
+Five Dimensions of Trust in Sales

 The concept behind most trust models is that there are specific traits that help increase a person’s trustworthiness.
 By focusing on these traits and improving them, an individual can become more trustworthy.
 It’s also possible to build trust with some simple steps.

 This specific model focuses on the sales-person’s relationship with the customer, and calls out key dimensions that affect the level of trust that customers report feeling in relation to their sales-people.

-The 5 dimensions
+The 5 Dimensions

 This model calls out five key dimensions that affect trust in a sales environment: customer orientation, selling orientation, expertise, likeability and dependability.